CBTE – What Does That Mean?

 Please note that the CBTE Minor includes an hour-long weekly meeting of the three terms.
 This cohort will meet on Monday evenings.

 All applications must be completed online using the MLC Application form.
-On the enrollment page of the application, be sure to select “CBE” for your program to make sure your application is shared with the Director of Nontraditional Education Program for consideration.
+On the application’s enrollment page, select “CBE” for your program to ensure your application is shared with the Director of Nontraditional Education Program for consideration.

 You will also need to provide copies of official transcripts from all institutions of higher education that you have attended, if you still need to send those in, as well as a personal statement and letter of reference.
 Tips for completing the personal statement and letter of reference are available on our webpage.
 You can save your progress and return to complete your application.